mmunz/c1_adaptive_images/Documentation/Developer/ViewHelpers/Index.rst

 argument    required    default     Description
 =========== =========== =========== ==================================================================================
-file        yes                     FileReference to get the cropVariants from.
+file        yes                     FileReference to get the cropVariants from. asString    no          false       Return the result as string (instaed array)
 =========== =========== =========== ==================================================================================

 Examples